 It is normal for the patient to experience mild symptoms such as lens awareness, variable vision, occasional tearing (watery eyes) and slight redness during the adaptation period.
 Although the adaptation period varies for each individual, generally within one week these symptoms will disappear.
-If these symptoms persist, the patient should be instructed to contact his or her eye care professional
+If these symptoms perists, the patient should be instructed to contact their eye care professional.